mhbardsley/table-allocations/README.md

 # table-allocations
-Genetic algorithm for allocating tables based on preferences
+Algorithm for allocating tables based on preferences, using simulated annealing